railsuser2014/openobject-doc-book-en/3/3_8/managing_accounts.rst

 --> Periodical Processing --> Billing --> Send followups`.

 .. figure::  images/account_followup_wizard.png
-   :scale: 50
+   :scale: 75
    :align: center

    *Form for preparing follow-up letters*

-Open ERP presents you with a list of partners who are due reminders, which you can modify before starting the procedure.
-On the second tab of the form you can supply the information you will send in the email reminder.
+OpenERP presents you with a list of partners who are due to be reminded, which you can modify before starting the procedure.
+On the second tab of the form, you can supply the information you will send in the email reminder.

 The system then gives you a PDF report with all of the reminder letters for each partner.
-Each letter is produced in the language of the partner (if that is available) and you can therefore get letters in several languages in the same PDF on several pages.
+Each letter is produced in the language of the partner (if that is available), and you can therefore get letters in several languages in the same PDF on several pages.

 You should check the due date of customers and/or suppliers before starting the reminder procedure.
-You get a list of unreconciled entries accounts.
-You can then modify the date and the last follow-up and the level of reminder for each entry.
+You get a list of unreconciled entries' accounts.
+You can then modify the date, the last follow-up and the level of reminder for each entry.

-To obtain a detailed statastical report of dent follow-ups use the menus in :menuselection:`Accounting --> Reporting --> Generic Reporting --> Partners --> Follow-ups Sent`.
+To obtain a detailed statistical report of sent follow-ups use the menus in :menuselection:`Accounting --> Reporting --> Generic Reporting --> Partners --> Follow-ups Sent`.

-The different reports are standard Open ERP screens, so you can filter them and explore the elements in detail.
+The different reports are standard OpenERP screens, so you can filter them and explore the elements in detail.

 .. figure::  images/account_followup.png
-   :scale: 50
+   :scale: 75
    :align: center

    *Summary screen for follow-ups*